adityagoel28/adityagoel28/README.md

 <!-- # Hello, folks! <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px"> -->

-Hello, I'm Aditya Goel😄 and I'm currently studying Data Science and Artificial Intelligence as part of my B.Tech degree.
-In addition to my studies, I have developed a strong passion for full-stack web development and have gained experience with a variety of technologies, including Python (Django), Tkinter, JavaScript, React.js, three.js, SQL, and cloud services such as AWS.
+Hi, my name is Aditya Goel 😄 and I am currently pursuing a B.Tech degree in Data Science and Artificial Intelligence.
+As a full-stack web developer, I have gained extensive experience in a range of tech stacks, including Python (Django), Tkinter, JavaScript, React.js, three.js, SQL, and cloud services such as AWS.
+I am passionate about both web development and the field of data science and AI, and I am dedicated to continuing my learning and growth in these areas.
 <br><br>
 I am excited about the potential for data science and AI to improve and transform industries, and I am dedicated to continuing my learning and growth in these fields.
 In my free time, I am also exploring devops as a way to further enhance my skillset.
 Thank you for visiting my profile.
 Please don't hesitate to reach out if you have any questions or projects you'd like to discuss!